Water puppetry

-Water puppetry (Múa rối nước) is a tradition that dates back as far as the 11th century when it originated in the villages of the Red River Delta area of northern Vietnam.
-Today's Vietnamese water puppetry is a unique variation on the ancient Asian puppet tradition.
+Water puppetry (Múa rối nước) is a Vietnamese tradition that dates back as far as the 11th century, when it originated in the villages of the Red River Delta, in the north of the country.
+Vietnamese water puppetry is a variation on the ancient Asian puppet tradition.

 The puppets are made out of wood and then lacquered.
 The shows are performed in a waist-deep pool.
 A large bamboo rod supports the puppet under the water and is used by the puppeteers, who are normally hidden behind a screen, to control them.
 Thus the puppets appear to be moving over the water.
-When the rice fields would flood, the villagers would entertain each other using this form of puppet play.
+When rice fields would flood, the villagers would entertain each other using this form of puppet play.

 Performance

-Modern water puppetry is performed in a pool of water 4 meters square with the water surface being the stage.
-Performance today occurs on one of three venues—on traditional ponds in villages where a staging area has been set up, on portable tanks built for traveling performers, or in a specialized building where a pool stage has been constructed.
+Modern water puppetry is performed in a pool of water four meters square, with the water surface being the stage.
+Performance today occurs in one of three settings—on traditional ponds in villages, where a staging area has been set up; on portable tanks built for traveling performers; or in a specialized building where a pool stage has been constructed.